No Car? No Problem! 5 Major Cities Where You Don’t Need One

 As the third-largest city in the United States, it makes sense that Chicago offers robust public transit.

-He adds, “I have calculated the cost, and between monthly car payments, insurance, gas, any repairs, and even car rentals, and Uber fees for unexpected trips, this method is far cheaper for now.”
+He adds, “I have calculated the cost.
+Between monthly car payments, insurance, gas, any repairs, and even car rentals, and Uber fees for unexpected trips, this method is far cheaper for now.”

 Miami is a hub of international travel.
 As such, the city has evolved to accommodate large numbers of visitors who do not have access to a private vehicle.

 Amira Celon recently moved to the city’s South Beach neighborhood.
 She says, “I can get Uber or Lyft anywhere I need to go for a very cheap price.
-It is much easier if you go out at night, and prevents [having to pay] high valet prices or trying to park your car.”
+It is much easier if you go out at night.
+It also prevents [having to pay] high valet prices or trying to park your car.”

 She adds, “Most apartment buildings here don’t have parking, or they have valet or paid parking spots so it’s not worth really owning a car.”